 Montana Road and Recreation Atlas – if you’re road tripping in Montana, you need this atlas, which includes both paved, off-road and hiking trails.
 It’s the best that we’ve seen.
 And a big thanks to the Bitterroot National Forest ranger who clued is in about this valuable outdoor travel resource.

 Scenic Driving Montana, 2nd (Scenic Routes & Byways) – For any road tripper passing through Montana, this book is a must.
 Great detailed and up-to-date information on the best scenic driving routes throughout Montana.
+While most Montana roads are scenic, some definitely stand out above the others.
+You’ll find them in this book.

 The Best of Glacier National Park– An in-depth guide from seasonal naturalist, Alan Leftridge detailing the best ways to experience Glacier National Park.
 From the best photo sites to informative information on day hikes, this book is a must for anyone visiting Glacier National Park.